aster94/Keyword-Protocol-2000/README.md

 ### sendRequest
-This function send a request to the ECU
+This function send a request to the ECU flush() takes about 15 microseconds

 ### listen
-This function generate an array filled with the ECU response, meanwhile it makes sure that the data are correct and for us
+This function generate an array filled with the ECU response, meanwhile it makes sure that the data are correct and for us Calling send or listen without inizializing the kline could bring to unpredictable crashes

 ### keepAlive
 After 2 seconds of inactivity the comunication with the ECU would be lost so we keep it alive